 * What is a MAC address?
 Every internet-capable device has a unique MAC (Media Access Control) address hardwired into the device and it never changes for the life of the device.
 While the purpose of the MAC address isn't to track you, it could be abused in that way under the right circumstances.

 A Real Necessity?

 But many manufacturers today are adding internet connectivity to mundane devices simply to differentiate them from their competitors.
-Who the hell needs a internet-connected refrigerator or coffee maker?
+Who the hell needs an internet-connected refrigerator or coffee maker?
 Yet both of these things exist.

-I'd steer clear of most IoT devices until the manufacturers can get behind a coherent and unified privacy and security strategy to keep their systems safe, secure, and private.
+I'd steer clear of these unnecessary IoT devices until the manufacturers can get behind a coherent and unified privacy and security strategy to keep their systems safe, secure, and private.
 We already expose ourselves too much in the name of convenience and interconnectedness.
 At the very least, consider only those devices that offer a true and useful benefit.
 And if you don't understand how to make sure it's properly secured, call someone who does.